autogluon/autogluon-dashboard/README.md

 To convert a Panel app to WebAssemly,  Panel provides a script that will convert the code in `app.py` into an HTML file and JS file.
 This can be done in one line of code as: `panel convert app.py --to pyodide-worker --out docs/app`
 The generated HTML and JS files will be found in the `docs/app` folder.
 These can be uploaded to the desired hosting service (eg: GitHub Pages).

-To run all unittests, use the following command: `python3 -m unittest discover -s unittests -p 'test_*.py'`
+To run all unittests, run the following command in the root directory: `python3 -m unittest discover -s unittests -p 'test_*.py'`